mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent-docs.md

 # MindConnect-NodeJS - Agent Development - <small>MindConnect Agent Methods</small>

-MindConnect Agent implements the V3 of the Mindsphere API.
+MindConnect Agent implements the V3 of the MindSphere API.

 The synchronous methods (IsOnBoarded, HasConfiguration, HasDataMapping...) are operating on agent state storage only.